BrendanDupuis/CSE321-Project/README.md

 - 1x Arduino R3 Uno (or Elegoo Uno R3)
 - 1x TCS 3200 Color Sensor
 - 1x I2C 20x4 LCD Matrix Display
-- 9x Standard Jumper Wires
+- 11x Standard Jumper Wires
-- 1x Y Cable Splitter Jumper Wire
+- 4x Alligator Clips
+- 6x Standard Wires
+- 2x 4-Pin Buttons

 Once these are obtained, follow these instructions:
-1. Hook digital pins 8 to 12 into _____ [FILL IN WITH PROPER PIN INSERT]
+1. Hook digital pins 8 to 12 into s0, s1, s2, s3, and out respectively on your TCS 3200.
-2. Hook analog pins A4 and A5 into ___ and ___ on the I2C display respectivley.
+2. Hook analog pins A4 and A5 into SDA and SCL respectivley on the I2C display.
+3. Hook a ground pin and the 5V pin of your microcontroller into separate breadboard terminals using two standard wires.
+4. Choose a GND and VCC pin of the TCS 3200 to hook onto the breadboard in the respective location.
+Additionally, hook the VCC and GND pins of the I2C in where needed.
-3. Hook the seperate ground pins into GND on both the I2C display and the color sensor.
+5. Hook any pin of both the buttons into the ground lead on the breadboard using the alligator clips and the standard wires.
-4. Hook the Y-cable into 5V, and the ends into VCC of the I2C display and color sensor.
-5. _________ [DESCRIBE BUTTON LAYOUT]
+6. Again using alligator clips and standard wires, hook the diagonal pin into digital pins 3 and 4 for "start" and "calibration" respectively.
-6. Attach the microcontroller to your computer via serial port.
+7. Attach the microcontroller to your computer via serial port.

 ## Installation:
 1. Clone the repository (can be done in a number of ways, if no knowledge how to then look up a tutorial).